“A company’s culture is the foundation for future innovation. An entrepreneur’s job is to build the foundation.”

 Setting down values that are not reflected in your work environment will jeopardize your efforts in building company culture.
 At the end of it, all you’d get would be your employees saying, “Well, they say it.
 But they don’t do it.” or “They’re all words and no action.”

-Setting your values and putting them up on posters throughout your workspace doesn’t drive culture.
+Setting your values and putting them up on posters throughout your workspace doesn’t build company culture.
 You’ve to bring them into force too.

 A good way to start is to lead by example.
 If you want a culture of timeliness, follow it yourself first.
 Hold yourself accountable to deadlines and adhere to them.
 If you want your team to have open communication and work together, be transparent with your communication first.